markur4/plotastic/paper.md

 repetition and streamlines statistical analysis.
 For example, the subject keyword is specified only once during `DataAnalysis` initialisation, and `plotastic` selects the appropriate paired or unpaired version of the test.
-Using `pingoun` alone requires the user to manually pick the correct test and to repeatedly specify the subject keyword in each testing function.
+Using `pingouin` alone requires the user to manually pick the correct test and to repeatedly specify the subject keyword in each testing function.